 As you can see, there are tons of interesting facts about Tahiti!
 Polynesian cultures are truly fascinating and criminally unengaged with within the traveler community.
 The sad truth of many of these Pacific Island is that they’re only ventured to for a beach holiday with some pretty accompanying photos.

-If these interesting facts about Tahiti left you intrigued in traveling there, I’d highly recommend you and possibly on to other parts of French Polynesia.
-No matter where you go, you’re bound to be greeted by friendly, local people and learn more about Polynesian history!
+If these interesting facts about Tahiti left you intrigued in traveling there, I’d highly recommend you do, and possibly go on to other parts of French Polynesia.
+No matter where you stay around Tahiti, you’re bound to be greeted by friendly, local people and learn more about Polynesian history!
 The beautiful weather is an added bonus too.

 Many of the places to visit in Tahiti can be expensive (like Bora Bora and Moorea), but there are many islands that guarantee backpackers can find raw beauty, empty beaches, and Tahiti nature, even on a budget.
 If these Tahiti facts inspire you to visit more of the South Pacific Islands, check out our ultimate Galapagos Islands Budget Travel Guide for some more majestic goodness.